We stand with Ukraine to help keep people safe. Join us

 The most famous BEC scams

 Due to the nature of the scam — as it deals with hacking humans as opposed to systems — business email compromise examples include companies of all sizes and from all industries.
-In 2020, 80% of firms experienced an increase in cyberattacks.
+From 2019 to 2024, 84.7% of surveyed firms experienced cyberattacks.

 Google and Facebook